pierangeloc/ray-tracer-zio/pres/deckset.md

 ^ What do we do with these data structures?
 We can combine them (map, flatmap, zip), but ultimately we want to produce some workable value for our business case.
 The interpretation phase takes these data structures, and extract the information and makes it usable

-Interpretation: Produce some business value from the processing of these data structures
+Interpretation: Produce some outcome from the processing of these data structures

 [.code-highlight: none]
 [.code-highlight: 1]